rawazrauf/iraq-farms-health/METHODOLOGY.md

 - The comparison is only shown when both years have enough clear months of data to be trustworthy.
 - A **percentage change** is shown only when last year's baseline was high enough (mean NDVI ≥ 0.20) for a percentage to be meaningful, and the result is capped at ±300%.
 On a nearly-bare field, a tiny change can produce an enormous, misleading percentage — so in those cases the tool shows the absolute NDVI change instead.
 This is a deliberate guard against nonsense figures.

+### Field size

+The tool reports each field's area in **donums** (1 donum = 2,500 m²).
+The area is calculated directly from the field's boundary polygon using a geodesic (spherical-excess) formula, which is accurate at Iraq's latitude — a simple flat calculation on raw longitude/latitude degrees would be substantially wrong.
+Interior holes in a boundary are subtracted.

+> **Important:** the size is only as accurate as the FTW boundary it is measured from.
+Because those boundaries are model predictions (see §2), a field whose outline is slightly too large or too small will produce a correspondingly off size.
+Treat it as a close estimate, not a survey.

 ---